RonghuiZhou/Disaster_Response_Pipeline/README.md

 ## **2. How to run:**

 - Step 1: Run the followihng commands in the project's root directory to set up your database and model.
 1.1: Run ETL pipeline which cleans the data and stores in the database:
                   ```python
                      data/process_data.py data/messages.csv data/categories.csv data/DisasterResponse.db
                   ```
-		  	The two data files (messages.csv and categories.csv) will be merged into one dataset, categories are separated into each column, unrelated information is dropped and values converted to numeric values either 0 or 1.
-Duplicates will be dropped and the cleaned data will be saved to a sqlite database to feed into the machine learning pipeline.
+<p>The two data files (messages.csv and categories.csv) will be merged into one dataset, categories are separated into each column, unrelated information is dropped and values converted to numeric values either 0 or 1.
+Duplicates will be dropped and the cleaned data will be saved to a sqlite database to feed into the machine learning pipeline.</p>

 1.2: Run ML pipeline (Logistic Regression and grid search to optimize hyperparameters from Scikit-learn) which trains classifier and saves the model:
                   ```python
                      models/train_classifier.py data/DisasterResponse.db models/classifier.pkl
                   ```